James-o-brien/MScDissertation/README.md

 - `BDX_new` - a new version of BDX - a function which was already built in ODDRIN which classifies the buildings in the Copernicus data according to different building damage gradings.
 This version of BDX uses the MLR method described in Section 4.2.3 in the dissertation.

 We also include an example at the end of this file which shows how we conducted the 5-fold cross-validation.
 This example requires using BDX_new to obtain the UnscaledVals for the given Omega parameterisation first, before being able to run the 5-fold cross-validation.

-##### DataViz.R

-This file contains much of the code that was used to produce the plots throughout the dissertation.

-##### DataPrep.R

-This file contains the inference of unaffected buildings discussed in Section 4.2.1 of the dissertation, along with the interpolation of population and hazard intensity values.
-Note that downloading old OpenStreetMap from before Cyclone Harold is required; this data can be found above and is entitled 'hotosm_vut_buildings.gpkg'.

 ##### ModelChanges.R